SupDanil/WebApp-Task/README.md

-Use migration to populate the database with values
+Use command "ef database update" in terminal to populate the database with values